adslbarxatov/xash3d-for-ESHQ/README.md

 7. Our turrets and apaches can trigger something on death.

-8. Breakables can spawn crowbars (why it was not so?).
+8. Breakables can spawn crowbars (why it was not so?) and gauss gun clips.

 9. Our ambient_generic (and all entities that can sound) has more accurate sound radius (minimal as default).